aspose-psd/Aspose.PSD-for-.NET/README.md

 ## Crop a PhotoShop PSD to Save Result in PNG format

-You can execute below code snippet to see how Aspose.PSD API works in your own development environment or check the [GitHub Repository](https://github.com/aspose-psd/Aspose.PSD-for-.NET) for other common usage scenarios.

 ```csharp
 // implement correct Crop method for PSD files.
 using (RasterImage image = Image.Load(dir + "template.psd") as RasterImage)